rhribeiro25/bank-project-spring-boot/README.md

 ## Database configuration in PGADMIN

-- then config the connection to your database:
+- then config the connection to your local database:
   ```
   Host name/ address : pgsql
   port: 5432